ethereum-optimism/specs/specs/protocol/holocene/derivation.md

 channel are self-consistent (i.e., parent L2 hashes point to the block resulting from the previous batch), an invalid batch also forward-invalidates all remaining batches of the same channel.

-Similarly to Partial Span Batch Validity, the
+## Steady Block Derivation

+Steady Block Derivation changes the derivation rules for invalid payload attributes, replacing an invalid payload by a deposit-only/empty payload.
+Crucially, this means that the effect of an invalid payload doesn't propagate backwards in the derivation pipeline.
+This has benefits for Fault Proofs and Interop, because it guarantees that batch validity is not influenced by future stages and the block derived from a valid batch will be determined by the engine stage before it pulls new payload attributes from the previous stage.
+This avoids larger derivation pipeline resets.

 ## Less Defensive Protocol

 The stricter derivation rules lead to a less defensive protocol.
-The old protocol rules allowed for second chances for invalid batches and submitting frames and channels out of order.
+The old protocol rules allowed for second chances for invalid payloads and submitting frames and batches within channels out of order.
-Experiences from running OP Stack chains for over one and a half years have shown that these relaxed derivation rules are almost never needed, so stricter rules that improve worst-case scenarios for Fault Proofs and Interop are favorable.
+Experiences from running OP Stack chains for over one and a half years have shown that these relaxed derivation rules are (almost) never needed, so stricter rules that improve worst-case scenarios for Fault Proofs and Interop are favorable.

 ## Security Considerations